DomIRC/domirc.github.io/registration/index.md

 > /msg ChanServ REGISTER \<channel\>

-Replace `<channel>` by the name of the channel you wish to register.
+Replace `<channel>` with the name of the channel you wish to register.
 In the case of a **topical channel**, will need to be an operator in the said channel.
 When you are allowed to register a channel, you are granted its foundership.
 You may register multiple channels under the same nickname.